First steps#

 9 18 27 36 45 54 63 72 81

-Custom data structures#
+Custom data structures and Methods#

 https://docs.julialang.org/en/v1/manual/types/#Composite-Types